 A deep hum droned in his sensitive ears like a jet engine.
-Slow breaths brought a cool antiseptic-like smell through his nostrils.
+Slow breaths brought a cool, antiseptic-like smell through his nostrils.
 He cracked his eyes and was blasted with a white light that seemingly came from everywhere.
-Though his senses seemed to be working, the rest of his body tingled with numbness for minutes before he could feel anything through his hands and feet properly.
-He decided that it must be due to the delightful electrocution he just got.
+Although his senses appeared to be working, the rest of his body tingled with numbness for minutes before he could feel anything through his hands and feet.
+He decided that it must've been due to the delightful electrocution he just had.

-While his body lay still, his thoughts began wander.
+While his body lay still, his thoughts began to wander.

-What had just happened?
-His memory was as fuzzy as his blue fingers.
+What just happened?
+His memory was as fuzzy as his six blue fingers.
 He remembered porting in to grab someone…a girl…Hope.
 Yes, that was her name.
 And then…something happened…he…WAIT!

 There had been an excruciating pain through his chest, blood rushing into his lungs and mouth, his eyes going blurry, Hope's terrified face looking down at him, pleading with him…then…the searing white light of this room.
 Where was he?
 What was going on?
 Who had done th…

-Kurt looked all around, trying to find the source of the mechanical voice that had greeted him, finding no source, "Who is this?
-Where am I?" he pulled hard at his restraints, "What do you want with me!?"
+Kurt looked all around, trying to find the source of the mechanical voice that had greeted him, finding no source, "Who is dis?
+Vere am I?" he pulled hard at his restraints, "Vat do you want vith me!?"

 ~ Don't panic, Kurt.
-Calm down, this isn't going to help you, ~ he chanted with himself.
+Calm down, dis isn't going to help you, ~ he chanted.

 A few more deep breaths calmed him down enough to test the restraints on his wrists again.
-Not surprising, they were still there and still unmoving.
-Under more scrutiny, he noticed that they were each formed from a solid silver piece of metal with no seams and even more strangely, not even attached to the table by any means except contact.
+Not surprising, they were still there, and still unmoving.
+Under more scrutiny, he noticed that they were each formed from a solid silver piece of metal with no seams and, even more strange, not attached to the table by any means except contact.

-These "people" knew him well.
-Far too well for any amount of comfort.
-They even had the audacity to greet him in his own language.
+These "people" knew him and his powers well; far too well for any amount of comfort.
+They even had the audacity to greet him in his mother language.

 A few more minutes (or hours) went by, he really couldn't tell anymore.
 He tested the bands again…yup…still there.
 His stomach growled slightly.

-~ Phan…tastisch ~ he rolled his eyes, ~ trapped in a giant "cube", strapped to a wonderfully uncomfortable table and now I am hungry, just perfe… ~ "Mein GOTT!"
+~ Phan…tastisch ~ he rolled his eyes, ~ trapped in a giant "cube", strapped to a vonderfully uncomfortable table and now I am hungry, just perfe… ~ "Mein GOTT!"

 The jet-like hum shot through the room and launched the table backward up the wall.
 He strained his head around as much as he could and watched as the table began to meld into the wall, stopping when they became flush.
 The floor began to rise in a far corner, forming a type of table.
 Then, the hum stopped and everything was still again.